 Dr. Angela Gillem

-In 2008, she received a Steinbrucker Fund financial award to support her research.
-Along with her research team, she is currently running a validation study of a Multicultural Counseling and Psychotherapy Test (MCPT) that they developed to assess cultural competence in graduate students in counseling and clinical psychology programs.
+Dr. Gillem is a licensed clinical psychologist whose current research focuses on multicultural counseling competence.
+Her clinical interests include adult survivors of sexual abuse/rape; racial, sexual, and gender identity; and multicultural and evidence-based practice.
+In conjunction with her research team, she is currently running a validation study of a Multicultural Counseling and Psychotherapy Test (MCPT) that they developed to assess cultural competence in graduate students in counseling and clinical psychology programs.

-- Christensen, K., & Gillem, A. R. "Urban African American Students and School Success: The Role of School Counselors and Educators in Creating a Climate of Care."
-Paper in submission, Nov.
-2012.
+- Christensen, K., & Gillem, A. R. (2013) "Urban African American Students and School Success: Creating a Climate of Care."
+Paper in submission.